 - Have students create book recommendations or discuss a shared book on Flipgrid

-Your school library likely has some leveled e-book databases, such as MyOn, TumbleBooks, or PebbleGo.
-These are more great options for students to read while at school or at home!
+Leveled e-book databases, such as MyOn, TumbleBooks, or PebbleGo, are also great options for students to read while at school or at home.

 6. Participate in reading initiatives.

 You can join national/global reading initiatives or work with your school librarian and reading teacher to create literacy-focused events just for your school.
 These don’t have to be fancy and don’t even need a lot of planning.
-Try a simple family literacy night or read-a-thon in the school library!
+A simple family literacy night or read-a-thon in the school library are great ideas!

 7. Showcase books that are pro-reading.

-I’ve noticed that as students get older, reading starts to become “uncool.”
-I love finding books that frame reading in a positive light, especially when they feature relatable characters who are avid readers or even reluctant ones who decide to give a book a try!
-Here’s a few I like:
+Reading starts to become “uncool” for many students in the upper elementary grades.
+I love finding books that frame reading in a positive light, especially when they feature characters their age!
+Here are a few I like:

 - The Fantastic Flying Books of Mr. Morris Lessmore by William Joyce